numbas/editor/docs/accessibility/exam.rst

 Navigating with a keyboard
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-In most browsers, pressing the Tab key will move focus between interactive elements in the display.
+In most browsers, pressing the :kbd:`Tab` key will move focus between interactive elements in the display.

 Numbas uses the `MathJax accessibility extensions <https://docs.mathjax.org/en/v2.7-latest/misc/accessibility-features.html>`__ to provide interactive exploration of mathematical notation.